Creighton vs. Iowa: Odds, spread, over/under - November 14

 Creighton vs. Iowa: Odds, spread, over/under and other Vegas lines - November 14

-In this article, you can check out odds and spreads for the Creighton vs. Iowa matchup across multiple sportsbooks.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Creighton vs. Iowa matchup in this article.

 Creighton vs. Iowa Game Info